forma-dev/hyperlane-bridge-ui/CUSTOMIZE.md

-# Customizing tokens and branding
+# Customizing Tokens and Branding

 Find below instructions for customizing the token list and branding assets of this app.